marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

   - props:
       en:
         heroBody: >-
-          We provide all tools and support to grow togheter.
-All you need from A to Z
+          Apical enpowers partners to thrive in travel industry with technology legalization and 360 support. \

+          We embrace your goals with ours
-        title: Partner with Apical and grow togheter
+        title: Partner and grow with apical
     type: HomeHero
 ---